NLnetLabs/cascade/doc/manual/source/man/cascade-zone.rst

    Policy to use for this zone.

+   Note: At present to use a HSM with a zone the HSM must exist and be configured in the policy used by the zone when the zone is added.
+It is not possible to change it later in this alpha version of Cascade.

 .. option:: --import-public-key <IMPORT_PUBLIC_KEY>

    Import a public key to be included in the DNSKEY RRset.